Plant Industry Bureau Laboratory

 About the Lab

 The Plant Industry Bureau Laboratory provides plant pest and disease diagnostic services to the bureau's programs and conducts early detection surveys for diseases of economic and regulatory significance.
-Plant samples with diseases caused by bacteria, fungi, nematodes, and viruses are submitted to the lab by DATCP inspectors and survey specialists trained to recognize disease symptoms.
-The lab uses microscopy, culturing, enzyme-linked immunosorbent assay (ELISA), polymerase chain reaction (PCR), recombinase polymerase amplification (RPA) and sequencing to identify pests and pathogens.
+Plant samples with diseases caused by bacteria, fungi, nematodes, viruses, and other microorganisms are submitted to the lab by DATCP inspectors and survey specialists trained to recognize disease symptoms.
+The lab uses microscopy, culturing, enzyme-linked immunosorbent assay (ELISA), lateral flow device (LFD), polymerase chain reaction (PCR), recombinase polymerase amplification (RPA) and sequencing to identify pests and pathogens.

-The PIB Lab participates in the USDA-APHIS-PPQ Science and Technology’s Plant Pathogen Diagnostics Certification Program which provides proficiency certification to participating labs for the lab techniques real-time PCR, conventional PCR, ELISA, manual DNA extraction, and semi-automated DNA extraction, as well as for pathogen-specific results interpretation.
-In 2024, the PIB Lab had two diagnosticians certified for real-time PCR, manual DNA extraction, and Phytophthora ramorum real-time PCR assay interpretation.
+The PIB Lab participates in the USDA-APHIS-PPQ Science and Technology's Plant Pathogen Diagnostics Certification Program which provides proficiency certification to participating labs for the lab techniques real-time PCR, conventional PCR, ELISA, manual DNA extraction, and semi-automated DNA extraction, as well as for pathogen-specific results interpretation.
+In 2026, the PIB Lab has two diagnosticians certified for conventional PCR, real-time PCR, manual DNA extraction, and Phytophthora ramorum real-time PCR assay interpretation.
 Participation in this program is a requirement for testing PPQ regulated samples such as Phytophthora ramorum suspect samples.

 As a member laboratory in the National Plant Diagnostic Network (NPDN), the Plant Industry Bureau Laboratory represents Wisconsin as part of an extensive diagnostics system of labs throughout the United States.
 The NPDN system of more than 70 labs protects national plant health by providing accurate, rapid pest and disease identification and reporting.